vaimo/composer-patches/README.md

 extra levels of complexity that can be introduced to patch definition when a need arises: patch sequencing, version branching, bundled patches, locked path strip level and so on..._

-## Patches: configuring a patches file
+## Basic Usage: configuring a patches file

 Same format is used for both project (root level scope) patches and for package patches.
 Paths are relative to the owner of the composer.json that introduces a certain file path.